Payyanur railway station

-Payyanur railway station (station code: PAY) is an NSG–3 category Indian railway station in Palakkad railway division of Southern Railway zone.
-It is a railway station serving the town of Payyanur in the Kannur district of Kerala.
-This station is the second largest railway station of Kannur district in terms of area after Kannur railway station.
+Payyanur railway station (station code: PAY) is an NSG–3 category Indian railway station in the Palakkad railway division of the Southern Railway zone.
+It serves the town of Payyanur in the Kannur district of Kerala and lies on the Shoranur-Mangalore section of the Southern Railway zone.
+The station functions as an important transit hub for the Indian Naval Academy, Ezhimala and the CRPF Recruits Training Centre at Peringome, and caters to passengers from the northern and north-eastern Kannur district as well as southern Kasaragod district.
+It is the second largest railway station in Kannur district by area, after Kannur railway station.
+In the 2025-26 fiscal year, Payyanur railway station recorded ₹26.75 crore in passenger revenue.

 Line

 It lies in the Shoranur–Mangalore section of the Southern Railways.
 The station has three platforms and five tracks.

 Location

-Payyanur Railway station is located 3.6 km from Payyanur New Bus Stand and 2.7 km from Old Bus Stand, Payyanur, and 4.4 km from KSRTC bus stand, Payyanur (on NH-66).
+Payyanur Railway station is located on Ezhimala Naval Academy - Payyanur road, about 3.6 km from Payyanur New Bus Stand and 2.7 km from Old Bus Stand, Payyanur, and 4.4 km from KSRTC bus stand, Payyanur.

 Kannur International Airport is 60 km from the railway station.

 Services

 No trains originate from the station.
-Trains halting at the station connect the town to prominent cities in India such as Trivandrum Central, Ernakulam Junction, Mumbai, Chennai Central, Bangalore, Kozhikode, Thrissur, Coimbatore Junction, Kollam, Mangalore, Mysore, Pune, Pondicherry, New Delhi and so forth.
+Trains halting at the station connect the town to prominent cities in India such as Trivandrum, Kochi, Mumbai, Chennai, Bangalore, Hyderabad, Kozhikode, Kannur, Thrissur, Coimbatore, Madgaon, Mangalore, Mysore, Pune, Pondicherry, New Delhi and so forth.